+SDG&E and SoCalGas are indirect subsidiaries of Sempra Energy.
 Sempra Energy's Board of Directors maintains a Compensation Committee, consisting entirely of independent directors, that has established compensation principles and strategies for Sempra Energy and its subsidiaries and designed a compensation program for Sempra Energy executive officers.
-The committee also administers Sempra Energy's base salary program, executive annual and long term incentive plans, and executive benefit programs.
+The committee also administers Sempra Energy's base salary program, executive annual and long-term incentive plans, and executive benefit programs.

-Edwin A. Guiles, the Chairman and Chief Executive Officer of both SDG&E and SoCalGas, is also Sempra Energy's Group President - Sempra Energy Utilities.
+Edwin A. Guiles, Chairman and Chief Executive Officer of both SDG&E and SoCalGas, is also Sempra Energy's Group President - Sempra Utilities.
 Mr. Guiles' base salary is set by the Sempra Energy Compensation Committee.
-His compensation, as well as that of other executive officers of the Sempra Energy utilities, also includes participation in Sempra Energy's various incentive and employee benefit plans with participation levels established by the Sempra Energy Compensation Committee.
+His compensation, as well as that of other executive officers of the Sempra Utilities, also includes participation in Sempra Energy's various incentive plans and executive benefit programs with participation levels established by the Sempra Energy Compensation Committee.
 Deliberations regarding the compensation of other executive officers of SDG&E and SoCalGas are conducted by the respective Boards of Directors consisting of Mr. Guiles and Debra L. Reed, who are officers of each utility, and Frank H. Ault, who is a Senior Vice President of Sempra Energy.
-These deliberations are based upon the principals and strategies adopted by the Sempra Energy Compensation Committee.
+These deliberations are based upon the principles and strategies adopted by the Sempra Energy Compensation Committee.